columbia-it/django-jsonapi-training/docs/outline.md

 You can now use the above commit as a template to start future projects if you like.

-Browse the source code for this project [here](..) or clone it.
+Browse the source code for this project or clone it.
 Most of the code is reproduced below as well, but is likely not completely up to date.

 ### Edit Settings to add DRF, DJA, OAuth, Debug, etc.